Foreign Exchange and Interest Rates A - Z

 The last currency in the currency pair, NOK here, indicates which currency it is purchased with.
 In other words the EURNOK price shows how many kroner you have to pay for a Euro.

-As you buy a pair of currencies, you get an open position, for example by buying EUR and selling NOK.
-As long as you are in this position, your Euros will remain, the value of the purchased currency will fluctuate with the exchange rates.
-You will then have a continuous loss or gain on this position.
+As long as you “stay in this position”, your Euros will keep, the value of the purchased currency will fluctuate with the rates.
+You will then have a loss or gain on this position on an ongoing basis because the exchange rate fluctuates.

 Interest rate setting - market making FAQ